paulscherrerinstitute/fast-feedback-indexer/python/README.md

 The python module is built and installed into a specific path by setting the *PYTHON_MODULE* option and the *PYTHON_MODULE_PATH* path variable for cmake.

+Since the python module uses the fast feedback indexer library, it must be in a default library search location, or the *LD_LIBRARY_PATH* has to be set.
+To avoid that the module RUNPATH elf entry can be set to the fast feedback indexer library installation location by switching on the *PYTHON_MODULE_RPATH* cmake option.

 ### Interface

 The module has a primitive non pythonic interface, sorry for that.